 var lookAt = ge.getView().copyAsLookAt(

-The copyAsLookAt method returns the view as a LookAt objects and you can then update is in the same way the new LookAt object was initialised in the earlier example:
+To allow you to work with a view in the way that you would like to specify it there are conversion methods.
+For example the copyAsLookAt method returns the view as a LookAt object and you can then update is in the same way the new LookAt object was initialised in the earlier example:

 Finally we set the LookAt object back to the View property: